brzpegasus/ember-bloggr/grunt/README.md

  - `grunt build`: Compiles, optimizes, and copies all assets into a `dist` directory.
  - `grunt server:dist`: Similar to `build` but also fires up a static web server on `localhost:9000`.
  - `grunt server`: Compiles assets and fires up a static web server on `localhost:9000`.
 Minification/concatenation is skipped and files are _not_ copied to a `dist` directory.
+ - `grunt test`: Runs the unit tests (which aren't actually set up for this app).
+ - `grunt`: Default grunt task.
+Runs JSHint followed by the `test` and `build` tasks.

+See [Gruntfile.js](https://github.com/brzpegasus/ember-bloggr/blob/master/grunt/Gruntfile.js) for more options.